fhightower-tc/playbook-paradigms-and-constructs/constructs/array_iterator.md

 # Array Iteration

+The components used in this construct are available [here](https://gitlab.com/cezhunter/Iterator_Playbook_Components/).

 Iterating through arrays in playbooks (just like a basic iterator in programming) involves 3 main components:

     1. Initialization